-Pupils will be responsible for:
+Pupils will be responsible for (include class pledge behaviours here):

 - Their own behaviour both inside school and out in the wider community. - Reporting any unacceptable behaviour to a member of staff.

 Parents will be responsible for:

 - Supporting their child in adhering to the school rules and reinforcing this at home. - Informing the school of any changes in circumstances which may affect their child's behaviour.